 Basic Blanket Safety Rules You Must Follow For Your Baby

-While using a blanket may seem like a routine thing for adults, it comes with dos and don’ts when using it for a baby, as with any other baby product.
+Although using a blanket may seem routine for adults, it is essential to follow certain guidelines when using it for a baby, as with any other baby product.

 Here are some basic blanket rules that you must follow for your baby: